-Period: 1917-1968 Content: ~25,000 pages Product Number: 16801745 Release Quarter: Q1 June
+Period: 1917-1968 Content: ~25,000 pages Product Number: 16801745 Release Month: June

-Darlington Hoopes (1896-1989) was an American politician and lawyer who served in the Pennsylvania House of Representatives as a member of the Socialist Party of America from 1930 to 1936.
-In 1944 Hoopes was the Socialist Party's Vice-Presidential candidate, sharing the ticket with presidential candidate Norman Thomas.
-Hoopes was also the Social Party's Presidential candidate in 1952 and 1956.
-He served as chairman of the Socialist Party of America from 1946 to 1968.
+Born in Vale, Maryland, Darlington Hoopes (1896-1989) was an American politician and lawyer who became affiliated with the Socialist Party in 1914.
+He served as state secretary of the Pennsylvania Socialist Party from 1923 to 1927 and was a socialist member of the Pennsylvania House of Representatives from 1930 to 1936.
+In 1944, Hoopes was the Socialist Party's vice presidential candidate, sharing the ticket with presidential candidate Norman Thomas.
+He was also the Socialist Party's presidential candidate in 1952 and 1956.
+Hoopes served as chairman of the Socialist Party of America for over twenty years, from 1946 to 1968.